Real Estate Horror Stories From Five Active Investors

 Theo Hicks and Niagara Falls

-Theo’s first investment was a value-add duplex in Cincinnati that required around $25,000 in renovations.
+Theo’s first deal as an active real estate investor was a value-add duplex in Cincinnati that required around $25,000 in renovations.
 He closed on a cold and dreary Thursday afternoon in February.
-His intentions were to begin the renovations that Saturday, but decided to take the weekend to celebrate his first deal instead.
+His intentions were to begin the renovations that Saturday but decided to take the weekend to celebrate his first deal instead.

-The winner (or I guess loser) of the worst real estate story is Grant.
+The winner (or I guess loser) of the worst real estate horror story is Grant.

 Grant was touring a prospective investment property in Kentucky that smelled like a barn.
 He walked into the basement and discovered the source of the smell…HORSES!
 That’s right.
 There were three horses wandering around the basement.
 The property was located in a small town, but it was not a rural area.
 There shouldn’t have been horses in that area in general, let alone the basement.